nikeyes/ml-cnn-keras-Interpretability/README.md

 - You can use default weights "imagenet" or download especifics weights from [efficientnetv2 github](https://github.com/GdoongMathew/EfficientNetV2/releases/)

+- You need to copy your custom heights in a *weights* folder

 ## Sample result of Grad-CAM algorithm